Andy Warhol Mao 95 screenprint stock photo.

 Edition: Edition of 250 signed in ball-point pen and numbered with a rubber stamp on verso.
 There are 50 AP signed and numbered in pencil on verso; some signed and numbered in ball-point pen.

-Mao 95 by Andy Warhol is a screenprint from the artist’s Mao (1972)portfolio, one of the artist’s most famous series.
-This specific version of Mao may be referred to as the “green Mao” in reference to the background, or the “salmon Mao.”
-Warhol became famous from his portraits of celebrities and consumer objects, although he found inspiration in politics as well.
-Some of Warhol’s other political imagery includes Alexander the Great, the Lenin prints, and his Jimmy Carter portraits.
+Mao 95 is a screenprint from Warhol’s Mao (1972) portfolio, one of the most famous and controversial series in his career.
+This version is often referred to as the “green Mao,” in reference to the background, or the “salmon Mao,” reflecting the color of the jacket.
+While Warhol became widely known for portraits of celebrities and consumer objects, he also found sustained inspiration in political imagery.
+Other works in this vein include Alexander the Great, the Lenin prints, and his Jimmy Carter portraits.
+More importantly, these works extend Warhol’s idea of fame beyond entertainment.

 Share this page: